 More About Earthmoving Equipment

-United Rentals can help you choose the right earthmoving rental to get your construction project done safely, quickly and efficiently.
-Our extensive fleet includes backhoe loaders, excavators, skid steer loaders, wheel loaders, dozers, ride-on sweepers, trenchers and any earthmoving attachments you may need.
+Find the right earthmoving rental to get your next project done safely, quickly and efficiently.
+Our extensive fleet includes backhoe loaders, excavators, mini excavators, skid steers and compact track loaders, wheel loaders, dozers, motor graders, trenchers, vacuum excavator trailers and earthmoving attachments for a variety of jobs.

-Earthmoving equipment contains the workhorses of the worksite.
 From digging out a trench to loading, backfilling, grading, raking or sweeping, United Rentals' entire line of top-tier earthmovers has the performance and versatility to get the job done.
-We carry earthmoving equipment for rent from trusted manufacturers like John Deere, Case and Takeuchi.
-Look no further than our FAQs section at the bottom of the page for more information on our earthmoving equipment rentals.
+We carry earthmoving equipment for rent from top manufacturers like John Deere, Case, Takeuchi and more.
+Learn how to reduce earthmoving machine accidents in our Project Uptime article, Heavy Equipment Safety: How to Avoid the Most Common Hazards.

 A backhoe is a piece of excavation machinery comprising a tractor placed between a loader at the front of the unit and a digger at the rear.
 A backhoe can also refer to the digging arm rather than the machine itself, and other earthmoving machines can have backhoe attachments.
 Backhoes are commonly used for digging, demolition, landscaping, road paving and more.
 Please visit our backhoe rental page for more information on our fleet of backhoes.